 General information: You may share this video on social media and websites.
 Watch in high definition.
 Captions provided.

 Image description: A white young man is standing in front of a orangish/whitish wall.
 He is wearing a white T-shirt, grey-ish pants, and a brown belt.
-He is signing “DAY.”
+He is signing the lamb’s ears.

 Purpose: I translated this poem because it is commonly studied in school, and I wanted to provide access for the Deaf community.
-I also strongly recommend that you check out Crom Saunders’s fantastic translation and my previous translation some years ago, which are more faithful to the English text.
+I also wanted to provide a counterpart to Blake’s poem “The Tyger”, so that we have a deeper understanding of that other poem.

 SG Mission: to serve our viewers by providing reliable, valuable, and important Deaf community oriented information in every newcast.